Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 PET-MRI scans are very safe and the study team don’t think you should have any side effects.

-During the scan you have an injection of a
+During the scan you have an injection of a contrast medium called gadolinium.
+The possible side effects of gadolinium are:

 - feeling dizzy